anthedung/holayogabitnami/wp-content/plugins/easy-facebook-likebox/README.txt

 **Need support** feel free to open support ticket:
 [Support](https://wordpress.org/support/plugin/easy-facebook-likebox "Support")

+**NOTE**
+Easy Facebook Likebox is absolutely the simplest, most beginner friendly yet powerful and the only plugin with one minute setup (or even less).

+Also, I’m the author of [Floating Links](https://wordpress.org/plugins/floating-links) (the easiest to use plugin with 5 star rating and over 800+ active installs) and [My Instagram Feed](https://wordpress.org/plugins/my-instagram-feed) (simplest plugin ever to show your Instagram Feeds in One minute only).

+Thank you

+Danish Ali Malik

 == Installation ==
 1. Upload "easy-facebook-likebox" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Navigate to "Appearance > Widgets" and drag and drop "Easy Facebook Likebox" in desired widget area or use the shortcode in page/post generated by widget.

 == Upgrade Notice ==
+= 4.3.9 =
+Added My Plugins Page.
+Tested Upto 5.0.2
+Tested With Gutenberg

+= 4.3.8 =
+Added Minimum 1 day cache storing (Still working on it and improve more in future).
+Fixed Plugin CSS mess up the WordPress admin bar issue.
+Fixed Alt attribute missing in feeds.

+= 4.3.7 =
+Added Clear cache option.

+= 4.3.6 =
+Fixed Feeds not showing error.
+Added Minimum 6 days cache storing.

 = 4.3.5 =
 Fixed FB not defined issue.
 Added multiple facebook apps to reduce api rate limit error.